 My first (real) open source contribution was some typo fixes in a readme file.

 As per most, I'm a self-taught techie.
-I've done development throughout my career amongst many other things, but as I joined Sonatype there was a "hey we need help" for CycloneDX Python tooling - and I enjoy writing in Python.
-Make no mistake - I'm no Python guru (far from it!), but the projects needed some help, it was interesting and I felt able to help - so I did.
+I've done development throughout my career, among many other things.
+However, as I joined Sonatype there was a "hey, we need help" for CycloneDX Python tooling - and I enjoy writing in Python.
+Make no mistake - I'm no Python guru (far from it!), but the projects needed some help.
+It was interesting, and I felt able to help - so I did.

 Never looked back.
-I've learnt so much, and also met a bunch of great people (virtually) on the journey.
+I've learned so much, and also met a bunch of great people (virtually) on the journey.

 Consistency - and being present.
-One-off contributions of course are helpful, but consistency within a project or area really does help.
+One-off contributions are of course helpful, but consistency within a project or area really helps.
 You bring more than just your coding skills - you become an expert in the project and related material, which only leads to a better project.

 More Python?